M4urici0GM/packlit/README.md

 supporting formats like DASH and HLS with encryption and DRM.

 ## Warning
-Not all features of Shaka-packer is yet implemented.
+Packlit is actively being developed, and not all features of Shaka Packager are yet implemented.
-If you need a descriptor or a flag that is not implemented yet, you can implement your own, (Or open a PR, please) Take a loook at `examples/custom_descriptor` to see how to implement a custom descriptor, and in `examples/custom_flag` to see more information.
-Feel free to implement flags/descriptor as you wish.
+If you need a missing feature, feel free to implement it yourself or submit a pull request.
+If required, take a look at `examples/` how to implement a custom flag or stream descriptor option.

 ## Features
 - Easy integration with Shaka Packager CLI
-- Support for packaging DASH and HLS formats
-- DRM support for Widevine, PlayReady, and FairPlay
 - Simplified API for common use cases
 - Highly customizable for advanced workflows